jpverma85/db-sharding/docker-based-sharding-deployment/README.md

       OLD_ORACLE_PDB: Specify the OLD_ORACLE_PDB if you are performing db seed cloning using existing cold backup of Oracle DB.
 ```

 To check the catalog container/services creation logs, please tail docker logs.
-It will take 20 minutes to create the catalog container service.

 ```
 docker logs -f catalog
 ```
+**NOTE:** It will take 20 minutes to create the catalog container service.

 **IMPORTANT:** The resulting images will be an image with the Oracle binaries installed.
-On first startup of the container a new database will be created, the following lines highlight when the Shard database is ready to be used:
+On first startup of the container, a new database will be created.
+The following lines highlight when the Catalog database is ready to be used:

     ################################################
 	Oracle GSM Catalog Setup Completed Successfully!